 The program for the PhD degree typically consists of two years of fundamental coursework and three to four years of research, the results of which are incorporated into a dissertation.
 Students must also pass the Qualifying Examination (QE), an examination with both written and oral components, typically taken at the end of the second year.
 After the successful completion of the qualifying exam, the student spends the remainder of time in the program performing research in support of their dissertation and fulfilling teaching requirements.
 The expected timeline for completion of the PhD degree is 4-6 years.
 The PhD program has a 7-year time limit for completion following matriculation into the program.
-Students who previoulsy obtained a master's degree in GMS must complete their PhD requirements in a maximum of 5 years.
+Students who previously obtained a master's degree in GMS must complete their PhD requirements in a maximum of 5 years.

-The Bulletin of the Division of Graduate Medical Sciences, under Academic Policies and Procedures, describes the procedures involved when a student must extend their period of study beyond these limits.
+BU's Policy on Academic Progress and Graduation describes the procedures involved when a student must extend their period of study beyond these limits.